 Children and online safety.
 If you have children or teenagers who use Xbox Live, you can set up child and teen profiles for them.
 Children and teens under 18 cannot create a profile on Xbox Live without parental consent.
 Adults in the family can change consent choices and online safety settings for child and teen profiles on xbox.com.

-Microsoft Store is an online service that allows you to browse, download, purchase, rate, and review applications and other digital content.
+Microsoft Store is an online service, accessible via PC, the Xbox Console and the Xbox App, that allows you to browse, download, purchase, rate, and review applications and other digital content.
 It includes:

 We collect data about how you access and use Microsoft Store; the products you've viewed, purchased, or installed; the preferences you set for viewing apps in Microsoft Store; and any ratings, reviews, or problem reports you submit.
 Your Microsoft account is associated with your ratings and reviews; and if you write a review, the name and picture from your Microsoft account will be published with your review.